Lottery Payout Calculator: Lump Sum vs Annuity (2026 Taxes)

 Which states have no lottery tax?

 California, Florida, Texas, New Hampshire, South Dakota, Tennessee, Washington, and Wyoming do not tax lottery winnings.
-However, you are still liable for Federal Taxes, which this calculator includes.
+However, federal taxes still apply.